opengisch/QgisModelBaker-docs/en/user-guide.rst

 **5. Advanced options (only for Interlis mode)**
-Since Project Generator uses ili2db when in Interlis mode, you can set advanced options that determine how your conceptual object-oriented model is mapped into a PostgreSQL/PostGIS  relational model.
+Since Model Baker uses ili2db when in Interlis mode, you can set advanced options that determine how your conceptual object-oriented model is mapped into a PostgreSQL/PostGIS  relational model.

 ***Inheritance***